Cancel anytime

 Market Position

-Market Share: KBWB holds a significant market share within the banking ETF segment, although it's not the largest.
+Market Share: KBWB holds a significant market share within the bank-focused ETFs, though not the entirety of it.

 Competitors